ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 <div>
 $$X(t)\overset{\text{FT}}{\leftrightarrow}2\pi x(-jw)$$,
 </div>
-meaning we can interpret the frequency-domain representation $X(e^{jw})$ as a time-domain representation and then take the Fourier transform of this- resulting in a scaled, time-reversed version of the time-domain representation (exercise for the reader: what would taking 4 consecutive DTFTs of an initial sequence x[n] result in?).
+meaning we can interpret the frequency-domain representation $X(e^{jw})$ as a time-domain representation and then take the Fourier transform of this, resulting in a scaled and time-reversed version of the time-domain representation (exercise for the reader: what would taking 4 consecutive DTFTs of an initial sequence x[n] result in?).
 The convolution and modulation theorems also express the notion of duality, in the sense that they are equivalent operators in the two domains.
 While the DTFT is a bit 'problematic' in this scenario (in the sense that the time-domain is discrete whereas the frequency domain is continuous), we can bypass this by using a little trick: let's define

 <div>